IIT (BHU) Varanasi

 The Indian Institute of Technology (Banaras Hindu University) Varanasi (IIT-BHU) is a public technical university located in Varanasi, Uttar Pradesh, India.
-It is ranked amongst the most prestigious engineering institutions in the country.
-IIT (BHU) Founded in 1919 as the Banaras Engineering College, it became the Institute of Technology, Banaras Hindu University in 1968.
+It is ranked amongst the most prestigious engineering institutions in India.
+Founded in 1919 as the Banaras Engineering College, it became the Institute of Technology, Banaras Hindu University in 1968.
 It was later designated an Indian Institute of Technology in 2012.
-IIT (BHU) Varanasi has 16 departments, 3 inter-disciplinary schools and a Humanities & Social Sciences Section.
+IIT (BHU) Varanasi has 16 departments, 4 inter-disciplinary schools and a Humanities & Social Sciences Section.
 It is located inside the Banaras Hindu University Campus.
-It has overarching legacy with placements and considered amongst the tier elite engineering institutes in India alongside the other top 7 IITs.

 History

 IIT (BHU) Varanasi has formerly been known as the Banaras Engineering College (BENCO), the College of Mining and Metallurgy (MINMET), the College of Technology (TECHNO) and the Institute of Technology, Banaras Hindu University (IT-BHU).
 Its establishment is intimately linked with that of the Banaras Hindu University (BHU).
 The first convocation ceremony at BHU was held on 2 December 1920.
 BHU has the credit of first starting degree classes in Mechanical Engineering, Electrical Engineering, Metallurgical Engineering, Mining Engineering and Pharmaceutics, thanks to the foresight of its founder, Pt.
 Madan Mohan Malaviya.